(This article was originally published on November 9, 2019.)

 4. Susan Roces was the number one supporter of FPJ

-Susan and her late husband Fernando Poe Jr. were together for 36 years before he passed away after a stroke.
+Susan and her late husband Fernando Poe Jr. were together for 36 years before he passed away in 2004.

 They were wed on Christmas Day in 1968 when she was 27 and FPJ was 31.